• Skip to primary navigation

 They are very easy to use and add a nice sweet flavor.

-So every time I am cooking a recipe with zucchini, I add some flowers in the mix.
+So every time I am making a zucchini recipe, I add some flowers to the mix.
 Here are some examples:

 • Italian zucchini frittata with flowers